muaz234/FYP-GetOrganized/README.md

 ## Copyright and License

-Developed for Final Year Project as of requirement of Bachelor in IT, IIUM.
+Developed for Final Year Project as of requirement of Bachelor of IT, IIUM.